maximefortier/FileServer-QuickWins-PerformanceBenchmarking/README.md

-# FileServer-QuickWins-PerformanceBenchmarking
+# FileServer - QuickWins - PerformanceBenchmarking

-Basic File Server configuration and simple performance benchmarking scripts.
+Set of PowerShell scripts that performs basic configuration for Microsoft Windows Server 2012 R2 File Services as well as straightforward performance benchmarking.